ivangabriele/openai-autogen-dev-studio/README.md

 > ⚠️ **Work In Progress**
 > The current code works but:
+> - A lot of thing need to be optimized in order to drastically reduce tokens usage:
+    caching, steps-by-step process, conversation splitting, better prompts.
-> - It needs some cleaning up.
+> - The code needs some cleaning up.
-> - Enhancements can be made with better prompt engineering and the addition of more agents.
-> - Microsoft Autogen is still in its early stages contain a few bugs.
+> - Microsoft Autogen is still in early stage and contains a few bugs.
+> - A lot of hard-coded stuff could be customizable via config files.
+> - I will only focus on a few programming languages at first.

+## Why this project?

+There are some amazing projects doing similar things but I hope to find a way to solve ambitious programs generation.

 ## Getting Started